 - a.
-Time and date of the inspection. - b.
-Locations inspected. - c.
-Certification that the facility is in compliance with the SWPPP and the permit, identification of any incidents of non-compliance found during the inspection, and a schedule for implementing the remedial actions that the Permittee plans to take to resolve those non-compliance issues and to prevent future occurrences. - d.
-Name, title, and signature of the person conducting the site inspection; and the following statement: "I certify that this report is true, accurate, and complete, to the best of my knowledge and belief." - e.
+The Permittee shall record the results of each inspection in an inspection report or checklist and keep the records on-site for Ecology review.
+The Permittee shall ensure each inspection report documents the observations, verifications, and assessments required in Condition S6.D (Visual Inspection Requirements) and includes: - i.
+Time and date of the inspection - ii.
+Locations inspected - iii.
+Certification that the facility is in compliance with the SWPPP and the permit, identification of any incidents of non-compliance found during the inspection, and a schedule for implementing the remedial actions that the Permittee plans to take to resolve those non-compliance issues and to prevent future occurrences.
+Name, title, and signature of the person conducting the site inspection; and the following statement: "I certify that this report is true, accurate, and complete, to the best of my knowledge and belief." - iv.
 Certification and signature of the person described in Condition G17.A or a duly authorized representative of the facility, in accordance with Condition G17.B (Signatory Requirements).